Harnet69/Dev_news/README.md

 # Dev news

 ## About app
-Easy to use aplication for reading and managing software development related articles
+Easy to use aplication for reading and managing software development related articles from third part API

 ## Technologies:
 - AndroidX